vnsny-bia/VisitContactTrace/README.md

 The VisitContactTrace application uses only these visit interactions or "encounters" between visit staff and patients to determine the contacts of an infected person in a visit-based service delivery model.
 While it's possible for visit staff to interact with each other under certain circumstances, VisitContactTrace was built assuming that this happens rarely and currently does not support contact tracing for those interactions.

-You can use VisitContractTrace for other visit-based service delivery models outside of community-based healthcare.
+You can use VisitContactTrace for other visit-based service delivery models outside of community-based healthcare.
 As long as the data used in the application represent "visit encounters" and are in the format specified [below](#dataspec), you will be able to use VisitContactTrace to explore your data.

 ## Data Specifications <a name="dataspec"></a>

 You need to save your dataset as a *.xlsx or *.csv file to upload it to VisitContactTrace.
-If you have several sheets in your *.xlsx file, your dataset must be located in the first sheet.
+If you have several sheets in your *.xlsx file, your dataset must be in the first sheet.
 Your column names should be the first row in your dataset.
 Here are the data fields that VisitContactTrace recognizes:

 | Column Name | Format | Required | Description |
 | --------------- | --------------- | --------------- |----------------------------------------------------------------------------|